 You need to make this RIGHT.
 NOW.

-This french toast has CRUNCH.
+This french toast has easy challah bread.
 It has TWO KINDS OF ALCOHOL.
 It has VANILLA-Y, CINNAMON-Y, CUSTARD-Y DELICIOUSNESS.
-It even has FRUIT so therefore it’s HEALTHY.
+It even has FRUIT so therefore it's HEALTHY.
 What more could a girl ask for?

 Except now, you can replace that ice cream with this french toast.
 ALL.
 DAY.
 LONG.